 For example, your backing vocals are going to be less important

-than your backup vocals.
+than your main vocals.
 Strings & pads are going to be less

 important than your lead sounds.

 Back in my days of mixing other bands, it was a challenge

 when every musician wanted their part louder in the mix, because